-If you have missed this workshop, contact me to find out when the next workshop will be – you can use the contact form on this website, or email me directly via my FaceBook pages
+If you are interested in this workshop, contact me to find out when the next workshop on this theme will be – you can use the contact form on this website, or email me directly via my FaceBook pages

 *Some of you may find that you begin to exhale in time with your squeezing as this triggers a subtle flexing in the torso.

 There isn’t much about Paula Garbourg on the net, but I notice her daughter Haya is preparing to launch a remote online therapeutic service, so maybe there will be more on YouTube in the future: in the meantime, here is a short film demonstrating some of her exercises – of course my workshop explores these processes in a more Feldenkrais-y way…